CFQuantum/CFQuantumd/README.md

 external repositories inlined via git-subtree, see the corresponding README for more details.

+### API SDK apply
+For creating 3rd party software or APPs, RPC call is needed by those developers.
+We provide a simple client API SDK to support it.

+Apply SDK and key for RPC by email: cs@cfquantum.org with title "SDK apply ...".
+Describe your APP and estimated frequency of RPC in this email.

 ### License
 CF is open source and permissively licensed under the ISC license.
 See the LICENSE file for more details.